olepoeschl/NQueensFAF/README.md

 # 1 Distributed Computing
 We recently started a distributed computing project for solving the N Queens problem!
 The goals are:
-1) Solve N=27 and confirm the results of the TU Dresden. (currently in progress)<br>
+1) Solve N=27 and confirm the results of the TU Dresden. (currently paused)
-You can check the current progress on the 27 queens problem [here](http://nqueensfaf.de:14772/progress).
 2) Solve N=28 and set the new world record.

 ## 1.1 How to contribute